Why is a vaccine for chickenpox needed?

 Because chickenpox is so contagious, a child who has chickenpox shouldn't go to school or day care until all the sores have dried or crusted.
 Many parents miss work during the time their child has chickenpox.
-Because of the lost time from work, chickenpox can be a significant cost to parents of children who get the illness.

 What is the varicella vaccine?

 The varicella vaccine is a shot that can prevent chickenpox.
 It is called varicella because the varicella virus causes chickenpox.
 More than 90% of people who receive the vaccine will not get chickenpox.
 People who get chickenpox after having the vaccine usually don’t get as sick.

 The chickenpox vaccine is given to children at 12 months to 15 months of age and again between four to six years of age.

 Anyone who has not had chickenpox should get the vaccine.
 It is especially important for: